manoharuss/openstreetmap-minutely-with-kafka/README.md

 ```

-✅ At this point, the required services for Apache Kakfa have started.
+✅ At this point, the required services for Apache Kafka have started.
 We can switch to running the code in this repository.